dcunited001/dcunited001.github.io/_posts/2016-09-06-the-opm-fallout-of-sepsis-and-the-neo-bolshevik-plague-in-america.md

 #### &#x2605; They use such information against me to encourage me to "end" any attempt to understand what is happening to me. (e.g. to understand why my own family treats me like shit) or to stand up for myself

-#### &#x2605; They attempt to silence me by leveraging
-their control of my social network to indirectly lead me into assuming a myriad of self conflicting beliefs about my situation.  like a retarded kid tried to solve a Sudoku puzzle .
-This impairs my own mental health situation.
+#### &#x2605; They attempt to silence me by leveraging their control of my social network to indirectly lead me into assuming a myriad of fallacious self-conflicting beliefs about my situation.
+The information they have projected to me constructs cover story that invalidates itself a thousand times over that looks like a retarded kid tried to solve a Sudoku puzzle.
+This impairs my own mental health situation, making things more volatile.

 #### &#x2605; They are quite aware of the volatility of the situation.
 They try to hold me accountable for collateral damage when they could have attempted to correct this situation at any time.

+#### &#x2605; Even though they are aware of the volatility of the situation and have indicated constant awareness of the current state of the situation, they still encourage people to poke me with a "ten-foot pole"

+#### &#x2605; They employ "street theater" to push people away from me in social settings these are like contrived conversations that are either relevant to me, my current situation or to pushing people away from me.
+Yeh .... it's wierd, but apparently people really do get paid to do this shit.

-#### &#x2605; They have control of and access to agreements that they won't let anyone else see.
+#### &#x2605; They have control of and access to "agreements" that they won't let anyone else see.
 I don't understand what I agreed to and I don't think I ever signed anything.

 This shit goes on and on and on.
 I'm being kind when I say this is a dozen Watergates.